 These are all the general bread and butter answers.
 However today I want to talk about the discipline of Strength And Conditioning, or more specifically some strength and conditioning involving kettlebell exercises that are essential for your MMA, Combat, and Military fitness.

 1. Kettlebell Exercises: The Kettlebell Swing:

 Over my career in training athletes for MMA and fight training the kettlebell swing has proven to be a bulletproof movement.
 There is no question it’s absolutely crucial for training you to learn how to generate force rapidly.
-The quick burst of the hip snap and the core stability that is necessary to drive the arc of the kettlebell in the swing is perfect for simulating the element of striking in a fight scenario.
+This is because of the quick burst of the hip snap and the core stability that is necessary to drive the arc of the kettlebell during the swing.
+As a result this is perfect for simulating the element of striking in a fight scenario.

 Begin the kettlebell swing movement with your feet at shoulder width distance apart.
 Firmly ground your feet and hinge your hips back to grab the handle of the kettlebell with a firm grip.